quixio/quix-streams/docs/groupby.md

 ### Constraints

-With Kafka, we of course don't have static tables of data; we have messages on topics, which we cannot realistically access on demand.
+With Kafka, rather than compiled tables of data, we have messages on topics that are individually read and independently processed.

 So how is `GroupBy` useful in the context of Kafka?

 ### How Data is Organized in Kafka